radiantearth/community-sprints/08132018-menlo-park-ca/README.md

 #### Static STAC Spec Advances

-Implementors of Static STAC's will gather to compare their implementation notes, and discover where they differed.
+Implementers of Static STACs will gather to compare their implementation notes, and discover where they differed.
 The core of the static spec needs a refresh, particularly in aligning with 'validation', and really fleshing out what each fields means.
 Should discuss relative vs absolute links – if we can align on one.
 Also the organization of sub-catalogs, if we want to make any recommendations.
 The group should also touch on what formats people used, and what